anydotcrypto/docs.any.sender/docs/devTools/README.md

 # Dev tools

-Local development tools for deploying the [any.sender contracts](https://github.com/PISAresearch/contracts.any.sender) and hosting a mock any.sender instance.
-We also have a live ropsten API for when you're ready to take it to the next level :)
+Local development tools for deploying the [any.sender contracts](https://github.com/PISAresearch/contracts.any.sender) and hosting a mock any.sender API instance.
+We also have a live [ropsten API](../addresses.md) for when you're ready to take it to the next level :)

 ## Deploying contracts locally